This page covers:

 Definition of Banking Business

-Section 2 of the The Banks and Trust Companies Law (2009 Revision) defines “banking business” as:
+Section 2 of the Banks and Trust Companies Law (2013 Revision) defines “banking business” as:

 Regulation of Banking Business

-The Monetary Authority Law (2008 Revision) and The Banks and Trust Companies Law (2009 Revision) give the Cayman Islands Monetary Authority the responsibility for licensing and regulating banking and trust business in the Cayman Islands.
+The Monetary Authority Law (2013 Revision) and the Banks and Trust Companies Law (2013 Revision) give the Cayman Islands Monetary Authority ("CIMA" or "Authority") the responsibility for licensing and regulating banking and trust business in the Cayman Islands.

 The Development Bank Law (2004 Revision) governs the operation of the sole development bank in the Cayman Islands.